-The ACBA offers numerous opportunities for live and video continuing legal education programs, from small one-hour section luncheons to one and two day programs.
-The New Lawyers Section hosts an annual Applied Professionalism program. boot camp for new lawyers.
-ACBA members receive a discount on the cost of CLE programs.
-From monthly section-only programs to Last Chance Videos in December, the ACBA offers numerous CLE sessions for attorneys and paralegals.
+ACBA offers numerous opportunities for live, online and video continuing legal education programs.
+Offerings include one-hour section luncheons as well as one and two-day programs.
+The New Lawyers Section hosts an annual Applied Professionalism program.
+ACBA members receive a substantial discount on the cost of all CLE programs.

 Service to the Community